-There are several one-time actions you must complete in order to submit an application in response to this Announcement (e.g., obtain a Dun and Bradstreet Data Universal Numbering System (DUNS) number, register with the System for Award Management (SAM), and register with EERE Exchange (https://eere-exchange.energy.gov/).
-Applicants who are not registered with SAM and Grants.gov, should allow at least 44 days to complete these requirements (start this process as soon as possible).
+There are several one-time actions you must complete in order to submit an application in response to this Announcement (e.g., obtain a Dun and Bradstreet Data Universal Numbering System (DUNS) number, register with the System for Award Management (SAM), and register with EERE eXCHANGE.gov).
+Applicants who are not registered with SAM and Grants.gov, should start the process as soon as possible.